alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/start-and-stop-the-kit.md

 `cd ~/Documents/projects/name-of-your-prototype`.

 To start running the Prototype Kit, enter `npm start`.

+Git Bash will show you a message asking if you give permission to share anonymous data about how you use the Prototype Kit, to help the team improve it.

+Enter `y` for yes or `n` for no.

-After a few seconds, Git Bash should show a message that says “Listening on port 3000 url: http://localhost:3000”.
+After a few seconds, Git Bash should show a message that says “Listening on port 3000 url: <span>ht</span>tp://localhost:3000”.
 This tells you the Prototype Kit is running successfully.

 ## Preview your prototype

-Go to [http://localhost:3000](http://localhost:3000) (opens in a new tab) in your web browser.
+Go to <a href="http://localhost:3000" target="_blank">http://localhost:3000 (opens in a new tab)</a> in your web browser.

 You should see the index page for your prototype.

 ![the index page for the Prototype Kit](/public/images/docs/index-page.png)

 This means your prototype is successfully running.

+## Edit your prototype

+You need to open your prototype in your code editor to be able to make changes to it.

+Open up your code editor, select the option to open a project or file and navigate to your prototype folder to open it.

+Once you've opened your prototype folder you should be able to see a list of all the folders and files it contains.

 ## Stop the Prototype Kit